 - Career Highlights

-- Bands: Emily Peal and the Band of Skinny Men, Cope
+- Bands: Emily Peal and the Band of Skinny Men and Cope

 Performed at Umbria Jazz Festival in Perugia, Italy; Seminario de Jazz Festival in Xalapa, Mexico; and at the Panama Jazz Festival

 Recordings include Tunneling and Fine Fur Coat by Emily Peal and the Band of Skinny Men; The End of Jason Todd by the Smyrk; and Ripper by the Holiday Electric

 Recipient of the Uchida Fellowship, Berklee College of Music

 Private lessons with Paul Jackson, Gary Karr, Lincoln Goines, and Matthew Garrison

 - B.M., Berklee College of Music, bass performance

 "There’s a lot of technique within metal that comes from classical traditions.
 So when I teach metal (especially modern metal, because it takes a lot from jazz), I’m using metal as the context and the repertoire but you’re still learning the foundations of the theory of jazz and Stravinsky within metal—and techniques that we’ve learned from violin players and composers, like Paganini and Bach.
 So it’s kind of making those connections and then bringing my students to check out the modern music and seeing where the tradition is coming from.
 A lot of modern metal now is like Dexter Gordon avant-garde jazz but with distorted guitars and loud drums."